 Google Inc. (NASDAQ:GOOG) has officially launched Android Wear, a modified Android OS specially built for Smartwatch.
 LG Electronics Inc. (KRX:066570) simultaneously announced its upcoming G Watch, and Motorola previewed the Moto 360 Smartwatch to coincide with the introduction of Android Wear on Tuesday.
 Specifications for both devices remain unclear though, Motorola has released a video and photos of Moto 360, while LG’s website has displayed a watch with a rectangular face similar to Pebble and Samsung’s Galaxy Gear.
-Other hardware partners for smartwaych include HTC Corp.
-(TPE:2498), ASUSTEK Computer Inc. (TPE:2357), and Samsung Electronics Co.Ltd (KRX:005930).
-To develop chips for the upcoming devices, Google has enlisted Broadcom Corporation.
-(NASDAQ:BRCM), Intel Corporation.
-(NASDAQ:INTC) and MediaTek Inc. (TPE:2454).
-A preview version of developer software for Android wear was also announced,allowing app makers to build software for Smartwatch and other wearable products.
-More than 30 Smartwatch models are currently under development and will hit the markets in the coming months.
+Other hardware partners for smartwatch include HTC Corp.
+(TPE:2498), ASUSTEK Computer Inc. (TPE:2357), and Samsung Electronics Co.Ltd.
+(KRX:005930).
+To develop chips for the upcoming devices, Google has enlisted Broadcom Corporation (NASDAQ:BRCM), Intel Corporation (NASDAQ:INTC), and MediaTek Inc. (TPE:2454).
+A preview version of developer software for Google Android Wear is also announced, allowing app makers to build software for smartwatches and other wearable products.
+More than 30 smartwatch models are currently under development and will hit the markets in the coming months.

 Motorola And LG smartwatch

-The Android smartwatch will be able to respond to specific voice commands, such as “OK Google”, to play a specific song, send a text or to make a dinner reservation.
-In addition to sending notifications to users about emails, text messages, calls and apps among others, Android Wear will also feature deep integration with Google Now.
+The Android smartwatch will be able to respond to specific voice commands, such as “OK Google”, to play a specific song, send a text, or make a dinner reservation.
+In addition to sending notifications to users about emails, text messages, calls, and apps among others, Android Wear will also feature deep integration with Google Now.
 An app on the smartphone can be switched on by giving a voice command to the smartwatch.
-Lastly, Android Wear will also supports fitness and health tracking technologies in the future.
+Lastly, Android Wear will also support fitness and health tracking technologies in the future.

 How To Reinvent the Wristwatch

-The wristwatch has seen several evolution’s since it first became a popular fashion accessory almost a 100 years ago.
-From mechanical to electronic movements, analog to digital faces, the watch has been reinvented several times over, but the basic design has endured for a century because of beautiful designs and usefulness ‘at a glance’.
-The launch of smartwatches could force the traditional watch makers to enter the business, in collaboration with tech giants.
-Due to market segmentation, the traditional watch makers typically attribute more importance to aesthetics and visible aspects like “depth” in color schemes.
+The wristwatch has seen several changes since it first became a popular fashion accessory almost 100 years ago.
+From mechanical to electronic movements, analog to digital faces, the watch has been reinvented several times over, but the basic design has endured for a century because of its beautiful designs and usefulness ‘at a glance’.
+The launch of smartwatches could force traditional watchmakers to enter the business, in collaboration with tech giants.
+Due to market segmentation, the traditional watchmakers typically attribute more importance to aesthetics and visible aspects like “depth” in color schemes.
 Their response to tech giants entering their industry will be interesting to observe in the next few years.

 The beautiful smartwatch feature that Google is pitching with the Android wear SDK feels like a fantasy.
 It has left the job of designing the hardware to the people who know it best and has instead, deposited all hope on the all-knowing Google now–front and center.
 By doing so, Google may be coming way closer than anyone has ever come to reinventing the wristwatch.
 For a preview of the possible ways in which you could use your smartwatch, have a look at the video below: